IBMDeveloperUK/Machine-Learning-with-Minishift/README.md

 The code in this repo is a scaffold for the neural network and app that you'll end up with if you follow this workshop to the end.

-So we can get the full benefit of MiniShift's ability to pull code from a centralised repository and deploy it, you'll need to fork this repo to create your own version of it to work from.
+So we can get the full benefit of Minishift's ability to pull code from a centralised repository and deploy it, you'll need to fork this repo to create your own version of it to work from.

 You can do that with the following steps